 Grouping claimants based on their healthcare service utilization following a transport injury could prove beneficial in many ways.
 In the first place, it is likely to shed some light on the health "trajectory" of the claimants.
-In the second instance, it could help improve resource planning and provide a model against which any future system-level interventions can be evaluated [38].
-However, with the exception of severely-injured patients [8, 12-14], there seems to exist little published information regarding patterns of healthcare utilization following transport injuries [38].
+In the second instance, it could help improve resource planning and provide a model against which any future system-level interventions can be evaluated [6].
+However, with the exception of severely-injured patients [12-15], there seems to exist little published information regarding patterns of healthcare utilization following transport injuries [6].
 In particular, to the best of our knowledge, there are no works in the literature exploring the temporal dimension of the service utilization.

 In this research, we investigate patterns of healthcare utilization following transport injuries using de-identified compensation data provided by the TAC for the state of Victoria in Australia.
 Claimants were included in the study if they had lodged a claim in 2009 and their utilization data were collected until nine years after the accident.
 The measure of utilization was provided in the dataset as the number of monthly visits to service providers such as psychologists, psychiatrists, physiotherapists, chiropractors, practitioners, surgeons etc. Given that mental health is a priority for the compensation agency, in the rest of this paper we will illustrate our approach using time series of psychological services utilization.
 From these premises, the main goals of this study are to 1) cluster the claimants into homogeneous, distinct patterns of service utilization, and 2) characterize the clusters in terms of demographic, injuries and accident covariates to identify which types of claimants are likely to exhibit specific utilization patterns.
-To perform the clustering while properly taking into account the temporal order of the observations, we have employed a well-established sequential statistical approach known as the mixture of hidden Markov models (MHMM).
-Following the clustering, we have employed multinomial logistic regression to explain the cluster membership in terms of the covariates.
-Lastly, but not less importantly, this study should be regarded as a general methodology that can be immediately applied to any type of services and user pool.